OdysLam/spotify-local-http-api/winspotserver/readme.md

 ## Installation:

-Firstly we need to install a couple of libraries.
+The installation is simple enough.
+We need to install a couple of libraries and then configure the service.

 1. Install flask by runnin `pip install flask` #make sure it's pip for python 2